Working Cat Program: How It Works

 Barn cats benefit their caretakers!

-Cats that are placed into our Barn Cat Program fall under three main categories:
+Cats that are placed into our Working Cat Program fall under three main categories:

 Cats who came from an outdoor colony but cannot go back due to extremely dangerous living conditions.

 Cats who were found as strays and who may be too independent to appreciate living in a house

 Cats who are shy/fearful of people and prefer the company of other cats and animals

 We will not place cats who are best suited to be house pets as working cats and we won’t place kittens under age 6 months as working cats, unless they are feral/semi-feral without hope of becoming socialized (this may be waived on a case by case basis).
 A minimum of TWO cats must be placed at the same location at the same time.
 We will determine if the cats can peacefully co-exist prior to placement.

 What Will You Provide?